haldarmahesh/coordinate-app/README.md

 # Linting
 To check the lint you can run `npm run lint`

+# Create new Coordinate and override +

+Please use `src/coordinate/Coordinate.js` class to create new Coordinates and use `+` operator.

 # React app
 To start the app on localhost run `npm run start`